Prographers/Slack-GPT/Readme.md

 3. Mention the bot in a message and ask a question.
 The bot will respond with an answer.
 You can keep mentioning the bot in the same thread to continue the conversation.

+### Parameters
+**FAQ: Fine-tuning requests using parameters**

+**Q1: How do I use the parameters provided in the code?**

+A1: You can use these parameters at the beginning of your request to fine-tune the model's output.
+To utilize them, pass the desired parameter name followed by its value.
+For example: `-maxTokens 50`.
+The request should be followed by your output. eg:

+> @GPT-4 -maxTokens 50 How are you today?

+Please note that the parameters should be separated by a space.
+Should be at the beginning of the request.
+Right after the bot's name.
+And should be followed by a space.
+For parameters that have spaces in them `"`.

+**Q2: What does the `-maxTokens` parameter do?**

+A2: The `-maxTokens` parameter limits the number of tokens (words or word segments) in the generated output.
+You can set this value by passing an integer to the parameter.
+Example usage: `-maxTokens 100`.
+Default is 2048 tokens.
+GPT-3.5 has a limit of 4000 and GPT-4 has a limit of 8000 tokens.

+**Q3: How does the `-temperature` parameter work?**

+A3: The `-temperature` parameter controls the randomness of the model's output.
+Higher values (e.g., 1.0) make the output more random, while lower values (e.g., 0.1) make it more deterministic.
+You can set this value by passing a float to the parameter.
+Example usage: `-temperature 0.7`.
+Default is 0.7

+**Q4: What is the `-topP` parameter?**

+A4: The `-topP` parameter (also known as "nucleus sampling") filters the model's token choices based on cumulative probability.
+You can set this value by passing a float between 0 and 1 to the parameter.
+Lower values make the output more focused, while higher values allow for more diversity.
+Example usage: `-topP 0.9`.
+Default is 1.

+**Q5: How do I use the `-presencePenalty` parameter?**

+A5: The `-presencePenalty` parameter penalizes tokens that are already present in the generated text.
+A higher value discourages repetition, while a lower value allows for more repetition.
+You can set this value by passing a float to the parameter.
+Example usage: `-presencePenalty 0.5`.
+Default is 0.

+**Q6: What does the `-frequencyPenalty` parameter do?**

+A6: The `-frequencyPenalty` parameter discourages the use of tokens that appear frequently in the training data.
+A higher value will make the output more creative, while a lower value will make it more common.
+You can set this value by passing a float to the parameter.
+Example usage: `-frequencyPenalty 0.3`.
+Default is 0.

+**Q7: What is the -model parameter?**

+A7: The -model parameter allows you to specify the name of the model you want to use for generating the output.
+You can set this value by passing a string to the parameter.
+Example usage: `-model "gpt-3.5-turbo"`.
+Default is gpt-4.
+Available models:
+ - gpt-4
+ - gpt-3.5-turbo

+**Q8: How do I use the -system parameter?**

+A8: The -system parameter lets you specify the system message that the model should use.
+The default message is "You are a helpful assistant.
+Today is {Current Date}", but you can use anything you want.
+Eg
+> @GPT-4 -system "You are a Math tutor, your task is to help but not to provide answers so that the student can think for themselves."
+I don't know how mutch is 37 * 12, please give me an answer.

+## Docker

+TODO

 ## Screenshot

 Notification messages!
 ![Chat Example](.gitContent/chatExample.png)
 _________________________